The string of pearls and the string of tears are beautiful succulent plants that look quite similar.

 Browning the leaves can occur due to various factors like under watering, low humidity, and too much sunlight.

-A humidity level of around 40-50% will be best for both these plants.
+A humidity level of around 40-50% will be best for both plants.

 How Long does String of Pearls and String of Tears Live?

-Both these plants are short-lived and will start losing their vitality after being mature.
+Both these plants are short-lived and will start losing their vitality after maturity.

 On average, their lifespan is around 3-5 years, depending on the care you provide.